-- 2. Indicate parts that the paper did not provide clear indications and you specify the part by yourself by highlighting them. - 3.
+- 2. Indicate parts that the paper did not provide clear indications for and that you specified by yourself by highlighting them. - 3.
 Describe how you attempt to establish internal, construct, and external validity in your experiment protocol (see: McGrath: Validity of Findings).
 Analyze the relationship between IV and DV and evaluate how the authors establish the connection between the experiment to the conclusion.
 (1 A4 page overall)